nathan-hyan/wadsmoosh-freedoom/README.md

 ## FreeDoom support

-Download Freedoom for Free in ["this link"](https://freedoom.github.io/download.html)
+Download Freedoom for Free in [this link](https://freedoom.github.io/download.html)

 This fork enables the support for both Freedoom Phase 1 and 2 maps, music and *NEW* textures.
 It does not use the sprites nor the Doom-replacing textures since they will use the original ones.
 (I might add support for them in a future release but it's not on my to-do list right now.)